laboroai/Laboro-BERT-Japanese/README.md

 This process can be carried out by taking the following steps.

--   Download Livedoor news corpus from the <https://www.rondhuit.com/download/ldcc-20140209.tar.gz>.
+-   Download Livedoor news corpus.
 (It is stored under the text folder.)

 -   Store the text folder under the data folder.